 - Every consequence has a probability expressed as a percentage value.
 After all, a single choice may lead to multiple outcomes (e.g., hiring Jane could lead to more sales, no change, or fewer sales) that may be outside your control.

 Decision tree analysis examples

-Of course, you don’t need to conduct a full decision tree analysis to make the right decision.
+Of course, you don’t need to conduct a full decision tree quantitative analysis to make the right decision.
 On a day-to-day basis, the decisions you have to make are relatively simple, and the right choice is usually obvious.